 Credit card numbers will not be stored on the web site and will never be made publicly available.
-All information concerning your order is encrypted and can only be viewed by members of the ShopMate team with authorised access to that information.
+All information concerning Your order is encrypted and can only be viewed by members of the ShopMate team with authorised access to that information.
 Your credit/debit card data will be used to complete payment and will be stored securely by SecurePay.
 Your credit card details are not visible to the members of the ShopMate team.

-You warrant that you are the owner of the credit or debit card used by you for making payments through the ShopMate website or are authorised by the owner of that credit or debit card to make such payments.
+You warrant that You are the owner of the credit or debit card used by You for making payments through the ShopMate website or are authorised by the owner of that credit or debit card to make such payments.

 Taxes and duties